zonivisuals/Cryptor/README.md

 ## Overview

 The Cryptor Project is a comprehensive cryptocurrency tracking application built using React.js.
 It provides real-time data on various cryptocurrencies, allowing users to monitor market trends, prices, and changes over time.
+The application features a responsive design, and an intuitive user interface for a seamless user experience.

 ## Features

-- **Real-Time Data**: Fetches and displays real-time cryptocurrency data, including prices, market cap, and percentage changes.
+- **Real-Time Data**: Fetches and displays real-time cryptocurrency data, including prices, market cap, and percentage changes (for the last 24 hours).
 - **Dashboard**: A centralized dashboard that provides a detailed view of selected cryptocurrencies.
 - **Ticker Component**: A live ticker at the bottom of the screen displaying real-time cryptocurrency price changes.
+- **Responsive Design**: Ensures a seamless experience across various devices.
+- **Markets Page** & **News Page** (implementation in progress)

 ## Technologies Used